 Therefore before anything else you should build a Default Header & Footer Template for your custom website projects as it will offer all the website navigation options and more to the front-end website users.

-However, most good themes offer more than one header and footer template therefore if you want you can also create as many header and footer templates as you want in order to use different templates for different areas of the website.
+However, most good themes offer more than one header and footer template therefore if you want you can also create as many headers and footer templates as you want in order to use different templates for different areas of the website.

 Let me inform you that every normal website contains various archive pages like posts, custom posts, categories, tags, custom taxonomies, and many more.